-The identified significant areas of Green Infrastructure open space will be retained for their combined and respective contributions to the character and appearance of the village, the amenity of visitors and local residents, flood water capacity and nature conservation.
+The identified significant areas of Green Infrastructure will be retained for their combined and respective contributions to the character and appearance of the village, the amenity of visitors and local residents, flood water capacity and nature conservation.

 Parts lie within the Wroxham Conservation Area.
 Most at serious risk of flooding, according to SFRA.

-Flood risk (EA zones 1, 2 and 3 zones 1, 2 & 3 by EA 2012 mapping).
+Flood risk (zones 1, 2 & 3 by EA 2012 mapping).